 Report invasive species

 Invasive species, both plants and animals, can be damaging for the fragile biodiversity of the country, so keep your eyes peeled for certain key species.
 People in coastal areas can watch out for the sweetly named but invasive mitten crab.
-Find out more about reporting mitten crabs.
 See the Non-Native Species Secretariat for their list of current threats, which currently includes the Asian hornet, carpet sea squirt, quagga mussel, killer shrimps and water primrose.
 Mobile phone apps are available to make identification and reporting easier, including That's Invasive, Aqua Invaders, Plant Tracker and Sealife Tracker.
 All are available on Apple and Android.

 Record the changing climate

 The Woodland Trust have set up Nature's Calendar for citizen scientists to report the climate in their area.
-Record your sightings to help build up a picture of what is happening across the country.
+Record your sightings to help build up a picture of what is happening across the country, from ripening berries and flowers in bloom to butterflies on the wing to birds building nests.
 See the Nature's Calendar site for more.